 Watch this: Unboxing the Apple Watch Series 4

 If the watch doesn't detect movement for "about a minute" after the fall, a 15-second countdown begins before it eventually calls emergency services, along with alerting your emergency contacts that you've fallen and are no longer moving.

 then tap Emergency SOS.
 Slide the switch next to Fall Detection to the On position.
-For users aged 65 or older who have entered their age during watch setup, or in the , fall detection is automatically enabled.
+For users aged 65 or older who have entered their age during watch setup, or in the Health app, fall detection is automatically enabled.

 states it is possible to accidentally trigger fall detection if you're highly active, particularly in high-impact activities.
 So if you find yourself accidentally triggering fall detection, repeat the steps above to disable it.